kevin-li-195/stochastic/README.md

 [x] ~~Implement Monte Carlo monad~~ (just used type synonym with WriterT) [ ] Generate documentation
 [ ] Implement learning for generative models
+[ ] Extend StochProcess to allow for ARCH models